kenzie-rylie/geo-guesser.code-/README.md

 main.py - Importing flask to our website

+Data.py - James' jinja playground

 env - The flask module added to our website

 .idea - Installion of virtual flask environment

+Geoguesser.py - An attempt at to set a jinja variable to a input using phyton (unsuccessful)

 ### HTML Code Files